rdouglascox/logic_lectures/source/10_trees_for_PL.md

 - in a moment, we will discuss the rules for building trees (the tree rules)
 - these just encapsulate our claims about "what must be true" if some proposition is true
 - each time we apply a tree rule to a proposition we "check it off" with a tick
-- this is just a way of keeping track what we've "dealt with" that proposition
+- this is just a way of keeping track that we've "dealt with" that proposition

 . . .